 Considering how penalties like pass interference and roughing the passer have such an extreme impact on the momentum of the game.
 Why not review them?
 Well, this is where the NFL has fumbled over the past decade.

 As a diehard football fan since the age of five, I’ve witnessed many replay debacles.
-From the “Fail Mary” in Seattle to the 2001 AFC Divisional “Tuck Rule” game, they all legitimately criticize the NFL’s officiating.
+From the “Fail Mary” in Seattle to the 2001 AFC Divisional “Tuck Rule” game, they both have openly criticized the NFL’s aging rulebook.

 Despite everything, the rules need to complement officiating.
 Games like the ones played on Sunday were too big without replay in place.
 Legacies and careers were impacted.
 This was for a trip to play in Super Bowl 53, one that now feels tainted.

-The technology exists and to the NFL’s credit, they will eventually make changes.
+The technology exists and to the NFL’s credit, they have slowly tweekened the rulebook.
+Changes will eventually be made regarding the nature of reviewing penalties.
 But the damage is done.
-All anyone can say to the New Orleans Saints and Kansas City Chiefs is sorry.
-A harsh reality for the players and fans of the NFL.
+All anyone can say to the New Orleans Saints and Kansas City Chiefs is good luck next year.
+A harsh reality for the players and fans around the NFL.

 Double tap the heart if you enjoyed this post and if you haven’t done so already, Please SUBSCRIBE to the newsletter for updates on new two cents.
 Thanks and see you soon!